emeath/bank-project-cpp/README.md

 # Bank Project c++

-Bank system project using C++ and OOP
+Bank system project using c++ and OOP

 There are differents kind of account, employee, account owners, etc.